digbmc/coll-news-site/_projects/corpus.md

 ---
-title: Tactile Visualization # title for the visulization
+title: Our Corpus # title for the visulization
 layout: project
-# author of the visualization along with the class year
+author:  # author of the visualization along with the class year
-subtitle: tactile
+subtitle: Subtitle goes here
 image:  # if using image for viz
-alt: image of wooden map
+alt:
+order: 1

 caption: # info that appears on homepage
-  title: Tactile Visalization
+  title: Our Corpus
-  subtitle: 1931-1949
+  subtitle: about the college news corpus
-  thumbnail:  assets/img/portfolio/03-thumbnail.jpg
+  thumbnail: assets/img/portfolio/owl-cloud-thumb.png
-  alt: Word cloud in the shape of an owl
+  alt: college news corpus
 ---
 <!--
 insert visualization code or embedding here